Call 303.398.1539 or email KhatC@NJHealth.org

 - Qualitative Respirator Fit Testing

 This the most appropriate test for disposable respirators and is the most common type of fit testing in healthcare environments.
-National Jewish Health has developed propriety equipment and methods that allows us to perform high-volume qualitative respiratory fit testing, conducting fit tests for up to 11 people at a time, which saves time and money for our clients.
+National Jewish Health has developed propriety equipment and methods that allows us to perform high-volume qualitative respirator fit testing, conducting fit tests for up to 8 people at a time, which saves time and money for our clients.

 - Quantitative Respirator Fit Testing